 Definition of Group Insurance

-A group Insurance involves multiple groups of members governed by a single policy with the premium amount either paid by the group head which in the case of employer-employee is the employer itself or may involve premium contributed by its group members.
-Group Insurance remains valid for group members as long as they are part of the group and the benefits cease to exist if one leaves the group.
+It involves multiple groups of members governed by a single policy with the premium amount either paid by the group head which in the case of employer-employee is the employer itself or may involve premium contributed by its group members.
+It remains valid for group members as long as they are part of the group and the benefits cease to exist if one leaves the group.

 Characteristics of Group Insurance

-Some of the common characteristics of a Group Insurance are enumerated below:
+Some of the common characteristics are enumerated below:

 - Group Insurance involves the issuance of a single master policy covering all the group members with a separate Identity card issued to each group member.

-- It is usually economical compared to individual policies of the same terms and conditions.
+- Usually economical compared to individual policies of the same terms and conditions.

-- It is standardized and non-customized and follows a one fit all approach.
+- It is standardized and non-customized and follows a one-fit approach.

-- It is usually covered under Heath insurance and Life Insurance.
+- It is usually covered under Heath and Life Insurance.

-The working of a Group Insurance is quite simple and straight forward and unlike normal insurance where every individual is provided a customized policy, group insurance involves a direct master agreement between the Insurance Company and the Employer Organization related to terms of the policy and coverage and premium amount.
+The working is quite simple and straight forward and unlike normal insurance where every individual is provided a customized policy, it involves a direct master agreement between the Insurance Company and the Employer Organization related to terms of the policy and coverage and premium amount.

-In case the Group Insurance premium is fully payable by the Employer the whole premium amount is directly paid by the Employer to the Insurance Company and each group member is provided with a unique Health Identity Card through which the benefits of group insurance can be availed.
-In case the group insurance premium is payable by the Employee, the amount of premium is debited by the employer and collectively paid to the Insurance Company and the remaining procedure remains the same.
+In case the premium is fully payable by the Employer the whole premium amount is directly paid by the Employer to the Insurance Company and each group member is provided with a unique Health Identity Card through which the benefits can be availed.
+In case the premium is payable by the Employee, the amount of premium is debited by the employer and collectively paid to the Insurance Company and the remaining procedure remains the same.